npup04/wdi_7_js_blogging_front_end/README.md

 ### Much bonus goes to anyone who builds individual views for each post
 ### Show the categories for each post
 ### Much more bonus goes to anyone who implements a front-end templating library like [Handlebars](http://handlebarsjs.com/) or [Nunjucks](http://mozilla.github.io/nunjucks/)
+### Build out the SASS Framework I've set you up with.